SanielX/Serenity-Update-Manager/Readme.md

     ![](./Git/SortExample.png)

     Notice how objects of type `MovableObject` are coupled toghether.
+I also think this order is much more reliable and easy to work with than seemingly random default update callbacks.
 * Run.After and Run.Before attributes.
 Allows all instances of some class to be updated before instances of another class.
 Works only for between CLRScripts
 * Nice profiling.
 Not only it shows nice stats in Profiler windows, but string are preallocated and thus, don't cause GCAllocs every frame.
     ![](./Git/ProfilerExample.png)